A Behavioral Wellness Supplement You Can Feel Confident In — Backed by Our 100% Money-Back Guarantee.

 and

-L-Tryptophan and 5-HTP (5-Hydroxytryptophan): A Direct Precursor to Serotonin and its Potential Implications in Canine Behavior (Natures Prozac)
+L-Tryptophan and 5-HTP (5-Hydroxytryptophan): Nutritional Precursors to Serotonin and Their Roles in Canine Behavioral Wellness

 Reference: Markus, C. R., Olivier, B., & de Haan, E. H. (2000).
-Whey protein rich in α-lactalbumin increases the ratio of plasma tryptophan to the sum of the other large neutral amino acids and improves cognitive performance in stress-vulnerable subjects.
-The American Journal of Clinical Nutrition, 71(6), 1536-1544.
+Whey protein rich in α-lactalbumin increases the ratio of plasma tryptophan to other large neutral amino acids and improves cognitive performance in stress-vulnerable subjects.
+The American Journal of Clinical Nutrition, 71(6), 1536–1544.

 Reference: DeNapoli, J. S., Dodman, N. H., Shuster, L., Rand, W. M., & Gross, K. L. (2000).
 Effect of dietary protein content and tryptophan supplementation on dominance aggression, territorial aggression, and hyperactivity in dogs.
 Journal of the American Veterinary Medical Association, 217(4), 504–508.